timreichen/Bundler/README.md

 **the Bundler API bundles deno syntax files (url imports, .ts extensions) for the web.** <br />
 some of the benefits of using bundler are:

+### No Requirements
+- Bundler uses the Deno cache system.
+No need for a cache directory in your project!
+- Bundler does not require node and `package.json` file.

 ### TypeScript
 Bundler makes it possible to transpile typescript files with ```.ts``` extension for the web.
 It automatically resolves URL paths and fetches the content.